reogaro/heidelberg-dynamics/docs/development.md

 To update the submodule, use `git submodule update --remote`.

-## Setting Up the Environment for Development (Compiling & Testing)
+## Developing & Testing the Branch on its own, without godot and `master`

+Development work on this branch can be done without godot or the `master` branch.

 ### Using Nix